fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 Vimspector can save and restore breakpoints (and some other stuff) to a session file.
 The following commands exist for that:

-* `VimspectorMkSession [file name]` - save the current set of line breakpoints, logpoints, conditional breakpoints, function breakpoints and exception breakpoint filters to the session file.
+* `VimspectorMkSession [file/dir name]` - save the current set of line breakpoints, logpoints, conditional breakpoints, function breakpoints and exception breakpoint filters to the supplied session file or the default file in the supplied directory.
-* `VimspectorLoadSession [file name]` - read breakpoints from the session file and replace any currently set breakpoints.
+* `VimspectorLoadSession [file/dir name]` - read breakpoints from the session file supplied or the default file in the supplied directory and replace any currently set breakpoints.
 Prior to loading, all current breakpoints are cleared (as if `vimspector#ClearLineBreakpoints()` was called).

-In both cases, the file name argument is optional.
+In both cases, the file/dir name argument is optional.
 By default, the file is named `.vimspector.session`, but this can be changed globally by setting `g:vimspector_session_file_name` to something else, or by manually specifying a path when calling the command.
+If you supply a directory, the default or configured session file name is read from or written to that directory.
+Otherwise, the file is read based on the currently open buffer or written to the current working directory.

 Advanced users may wish to automate the process of loading and saving, for example by adding `VimEnter` and `VimLeave` autocommands.
 It's recommended in